Camille78/Unreal-ros-plugin/README.md

 ## Example

-You can use the repositories SimpleROSProjectForUnreal and SimpleUnrealProjectForROS which are an Unreal Project and a ROS Project using this plugin to exchange messages.
+You can use the repositories [SimpleROSProjectForUnreal](https://github.com/Camille78/SimpleROSProjectForUnreal) and [SimpleUnrealProjectForROS](https://github.com/Camille78/SimpleUnrealProjectForROS) which are an Unreal Project and a ROS Project using this plugin to exchange messages.
 This will help you to understand how the plugin can be used.
 - Download the two repositories
 - Open the Unreal Project in Unreal Engine
 - Launch the ROS node : roslaunch unrealROS UnrealSimu.launch
+- Set the IP adress of your ROSMaster in the RosCube Blueprint
 - Play the scene in Unreal
 - The cube should move thanks to speed and yaw commands sent from the ROS node "thrusterControllerNode" (Note don't panic if the cube movement is awkward, the PID controller in the trhusterControllerNode is not correctly set)